atchireddi/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image3]

 ####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+Perspective Transform

+  Perspective transformation is implemented as two functions,
+    - `gen_transform_matrxi()`  :  Computes transformation matrices.
+    - `warp()` :                   Takes in image, applies tranformation.

+    Code can be found in `AdvanacedLaneLines.ipynb`.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+    The `warper()` function takes as inputs an image (`img`), as well as transformation matrix(inverse transformation matrix) and returns warped/unwarped image.

+    Having a own function for generating transformation matrix, we can generate transform matrix once and re-use it for transforming each frame.
 I chose the hardcode the source and destination points in the following manner:

 ```
 src = np.float32(